lazlop/find_my_uri/README.md

 - **Persistent storage**: Uses ChromaDB for efficient vector storage and retrieval

 ## Supported Ontologies

+This can be adjusted in the future - but is intended as a tool for a coupe projects I am working on

 - **S223**: ASHRAE Standard 223 (Building automation systems)
 - **WATR**: Water ontology